ChamodBandara/ChamodBandara/README.md

 - 👋 Hi, I’m @ChamodBandara
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning php, react, laraval, vue.js, react js and so on
 - 💞️ I’m looking to collaborate on your project
 - 📫 How to reach me +94772596137
 <!---